dhrubo55/personal-blog/content/about.md

 ---
 Hi there! :wave: I am Mohibul Hassan Chowdhury.

-I work as an independent Software Engineer for a living.
+I work as a Software Engineer for a living.
 Over the years I picked up knowledge in Python & Machine Learning (_mostly due to my academic background in Economics_).
 And only recently did I start dabbling around with frontend technologies for the Web.

 I've listed my tech stack on the [Technology Stack](../services/#technology-stack) section of my Services page.
 So, in case you would like to hire me, that information might prove useful for you! :heart: